GinjaChris/pentmenu/README.md

 An alternative to using this receiver is to run wireshark to capture the inbound icmp packets, which seems quite happy to reconstruct the data received over several fragmented ICMP packets.

 * Listener - uses netcat to open a listener on a configurable TCP or UDP port.
 This can be useful for testing syslog connectivity, receive files or checking for active scanning on the network.
-Anything received by the listener is written out to ./pentmenu.listener.out.
+Anything received by the listener is written out to ./pentmenu.listener.out or a file of your choice.

 ## Disclaimer